-Select the year group or groups you want to report on using the Filter .
+Select the year group or groups you want to report on using the Filter.
 Note, however, that certain progress ranges are not available in Whole School filtering.
-In these cases reports need to be generated for each year group separately.
+In these cases reports will need to be generated for each year group separately.

 This section allows you to select which cohorts you wish to add to the report.
 Cohorts are selected from broader categories e.g. General or Special Needs.
 Click MORE and select the specific cohorts you want to include in the report.
 You can then press LESS to collapse that filter.

-General - DfE defined groups such as Pupil Premium, FSM and Ever 6.
+General - DfE defined groups such as Pupil Premium, LAC and Ever6

-Special Needs - The different stages of the graduated approach from SEN Support (K), to EHCP (E) and Statement (S).
+Special Needs - The different stages of the graduated approach from SEN Support (K), to EHCP (E).
 This also includes G&T as an option.

 Ethnic Groups - Range of ethnicities represented in your school.